Homepage Fill in Your IRS Schedule C 1040 Template

 Your Questions, Answered

-What is the IRS Schedule C 1040 form?
+What is IRS Schedule C?

 Who needs to file Schedule C?

-What kind of income should I report on Schedule C?
+What types of income should be reported on Schedule C?

 What expenses can I deduct on Schedule C?

-How do I report losses from my business on Schedule C?
+How do I calculate my net profit or loss on Schedule C?

 Common mistakes